 Rose Lee Carter’s heart is set on moving away from segregation in 1950s Mississippi, but a local court case changes her mind and she vows to stay and help the movement for change.
 Ideal for social studies topics – this book will appeal to grade 6 book clubs.

 Historical | Diverse

 Brown Girl Dreaming by Jacqueline Woodson

 This award-winning book of poetry explores life growing up during the 1960s and 1970s civil rights movement as an African American child.
-Moving and written in a way which will resonate with and appeal to children and young teens.
+Moving and written in a way that will resonate with and appeal to children and younger teens.

 Ghost by Jason Reynolds

 Castle Crenshaw is always running away from his problems – whether it’s from his difficult home life, bullies, or danger.
-That’s until he meets Coach, an ex track star who inspires him to use his talents in new and positive ways.
-An uplifiting and transformational story ideal for grade 6 children.
+That’s until he meets Coach, an ex-track star who inspires him to use his talents in new and positive ways.
+It’s an uplifting and transformational story that’s ideal for grade 6 children.

 Awkward by Svetlana Chmakova

 Penelope Peppi Torres is convinced she will only survive middle school by following the unwritten rules of social acceptance.
 But when she breaks them almost immediately she finds herself branded a nerd.
 Slowly, she realises rules are there to be broken and she learns to be herself.
 Funny, yet true to life, this graphic novel will appeal to reluctant readers.